 - Vitamin C, E and Glutathione These agents act similarly to antioxidants and can keep your overall immune system strong and reduce the risk of ear infections.
 Oranges and bell peppers are two examples of foods that provide these vitamins.

-I hope you’ve found the above information helpful and can incorporate some of these foods into your 2015 menus.
+We hope you’ve found the above information helpful and can incorporate some of these foods into your 2015 menus.